 Volunteer at the Fair – at one of many fun locations and receive complimentary gate admission as thanks.
 No, it’s not always convenient (but it is possible!) to bring kids along to volunteer.
 Consider signing up for an early shift, then plan to have another caregiver bring the kids to join you in the afternoon.
 To practice what we preach, Family Fun Twin Cities helped out in the Alphabet Forest in 2014 and at Little Farm Hands in 2015.
 Click any of the following links to see how you can get involved.

-MN State Fair Foundation – Anne is super excited to be volunteering for the Minnesota State Fair Foundation for the first time in 2019.
+Anne was super excited to volunteer for the Minnesota State Fair Foundation for the first time in 2019 and will be returning in 2021.
 While this is NOT an opportunity fit for kids, she will earn a free admission ticket for each 4-hour shift served.

 Other places to look into volunteering at the Minnesota State Fair: